ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-This walkthrough of the interchain exchange showed you how to:

-- Create an exchange order book for a token pair between two chains
+In this walkthrough, we demonstrated how to set up an interchain exchange for trading tokens between two different blockchain networks.
+This involved creating an exchange order book for a specific token pair and establishing a fixed exchange rate between the two.

-- Send sell orders on source chain
-- Send buy orders on target chain
-- Cancel sell or buy orders
+Once the exchange was set up, users could send sell orders on the Mars chain and buy orders on the Venus chain.
+This allowed them to offer their tokens for sale or purchase tokens from the exchange.
+In addition, users could also cancel their orders if needed.